 Determining how much you can borrow may be more complex than you realize.
 Factors including DTI, residual income, and the property’s appraised value all play into this.

-Once service members start thinking about a home purchase, a common question arises: How much can I borrow with a VA Loan?
+Once service members start thinking about a home purchase, a common question arises: How much can I get with a VA loan?

 » CALCULATE: Calculate your VA Loan savings

 Veterans without their full VA loan entitlement may need to come up with a down payment for what's otherwise a zero-down mortgage program.
-The VA's loan limits come into play for veterans with diminished entitlement, either because of a previous default or one or more active VA loans.
+VA loan limits determine the maximum amount you can borrow without a down payment and come into play for Veterans with diminished entitlement, either because of a previous default or one or more active VA loans.

 Current income and debts can drastically impact the amount service members can borrow.
-A yardstick known as the debt-to-income (DTI) ratio helps lenders decide how much additional debt a veteran can handle.
+The debt-to-income (DTI) ratio helps lenders decide how much additional debt a Veteran can handle.

-Lenders start calculating the DTI ratio by tabulating monthly debts.
+Lenders start calculating the DTI ratio by accessing monthly debts.
 Only “significant” items (such as the prospective mortgage payment, car loan payment, student loan payment and child support) will figure into that equation.
-The monthly debt total is then divided by total monthly income to result in a final DTI ratio.
+The monthly debt total is then divided by the total monthly income, resulting in a final DTI ratio.

 DTI guidelines can vary by lender.
 Generally, the lower the better, but you could have a high DTI and still be able to obtain a VA loan.